cynthialmy/cynthialmy.github.io/_posts/2024-01-03-new-parents.md

 The starting point was a sentiment, not a product: new parents are overwhelmed, and AI could help.
 That framing is useless for product work.
 "Overwhelmed" spans hundreds of micro-problems across feeding, sleep, purchases, social isolation, and daily logistics.
 AI is a capability, not a solution.
 The real question was which specific problem is frequent enough, painful enough, and structured enough that an AI-assisted tool would be obviously better than whatever parents are cobbling together today.

-This case study covers the research that answered that question: 20 interviews, 4 focus groups, 6 in-home observations, and a 150-person survey that narrowed a sprawling problem space into a single product bet.
+The research that answered it: 20 interviews, 4 focus groups, 6 in-home observations, and a 150-person survey that narrowed a sprawling problem space into a single product bet.
 The product itself, [akaTask](https://cynthialmy.github.io/2024-01-05-akatask/), is documented separately.
-This piece focuses on how the research shaped what to build and, more importantly, what to refuse to build.
+What follows is how the research shaped what to build and what to refuse to build.

 ---